sharad-vm/python/projects/openstreetmap/Report.md

 2577231853	| 0.35
 428843493	| 0.43

-* I also noticed that the accuracy of some of the data is questionable and an option for a user to 'Report a Problem' which would inactivate a particular tag for example would make the data more reliable and accurate.
+* I also noticed that the accuracy of some of the data is questionable and an option for users to 'Report a Problem' which would inactivate a particular tag for example would make the data more reliable and accurate.

+In addition to benefits, these additional ideas could bring in some problems as well.
+Below are some benefits and anticipated problems by following these ideas, in my opinion.

+##### Benefits

+* The data would be more cleaner and readable

+* Better and moer accurate analysis

+##### Anticipated problems

+* Cleaning the data of lesser known or recognized amenities like cafes or restaurants could be a challenge as their data cannot be verified easily

+* 'Report a problem' feature or anything similar takes time to receive feedback and ultimately clean data

 ### Conclusion